-Currently, Rachel works part-time coordinating a new semester immersion program in the city of Tacoma for Pacific Lutheran University (www.plu.edu/ties).
-Devoting her time and energy to engaging the city of Tacoma with students has furthered and deepened her love for this place and she looks forward to incorporating more ABCD principles and practices in the program and in her other work with the Center for Community Engagement and Service at PLU as well as in her volunteer efforts with her church community, justice and advocacy efforts in immigration and environmental issues and becoming a better neighbor and community member.
+Currently, Rachel works part-time coordinating community partnerships for Pacific Lutheran University Division of Humanities. www.plu.edu/engagedhumanities - Devoting her time and energy to engaging the city of Tacoma with students has furthered and deepened her love for this place and she looks forward to incorporating more ABCD principles and practices in courses and programs at PLU as well as in her volunteer efforts with her church community, justice and advocacy efforts in immigration and environmental issues and becoming a better neighbor and community member.

-Rachel is married to Zane and has an awesome 1.5 year old named Sam - they enjoy being outdoors on trails and beaches and gardening in the backyard.
+Rachel is married to Zane and has two awesome preschool/toddler kids: Sam and Phoebe - they enjoy being outdoors on trails and beaches and gardening in the backyard.